CINievas/real-time-loss-tools/docs/01_Overview.md

 the minimum magnitude and/or maximum distance criteria are assumed to not cause any change in the damage state of the buildings.

-In the case of RLA, the current version of the Real-Time Loss Tools can only generate ruptures for normal faults in the form of simple planar ruptures and requires that rupture parameters be input by the user in the form of a CSV file whose contents and formats are described [here](03_Input.md#source-parameters-for-rla).
-Future versions will include the possibility to load rupture XML files directly (which will allow for any kind of rupture supported by OpenQuake to be used).
+In the case of RLA, the user can provide either a rupture XML file in the OpenQuake format or a series of rupture parameters by means of a CSV file, which are used by the Real-Time Loss Tools to generate the corresponding rupture XML file.
+The choice can be different for different RLA earthquakes in the `triggering.csv` file.
+The current version of the Real-Time Loss Tools can only generate ruptures for normal faults in the form of simple planar ruptures and requires that rupture parameters be input by the user in the form of a CSV file whose contents and formats are described [here](03_Input.md#rupture-parameters-for-rla).
+The advantage of providing rupture XML files directly as input is that any kind of rupture supported by OpenQuake can be used.

 As shown in Fig. 1.1 above, the stage of retrieval and storage of damage states differs slightly for RLA and OELF calculations as well, as externally-derived probabilities of damage states can